KendyC/kendyc.github.io/ReadMe.md

 #DesignMakeCreate 🗝 👾👨🏻‍💻 #TechForGood #EducationEvolved 👩🏻‍🏫👨🏻‍💻 #CreativeClassrooms 🏻‍🏫👩🏻‍🎓 #LifelongLearner #SeymourPapert

+progress brings with it the amelioration of the human condition"

 root@KenDC:~# Technologist made with 💚 in Virginia for the betterment of the 🌎

 now everything's our technology